 Well, be honest with ourselves.

 We don’t have to go all the way with the Holidays.
-We think we have to, but in reality, we are just used to do that.
+We think we have to, but in reality, we are just used to doing that.

 Here are some strategies you can apply this Holiday season to SAVE $: